toastedsugar/Password-Manager/README.md

 ## Pipeline

-Update the source code
+Update the source code.
+Python server and React frontend are in one docker container, data is stored in Google Firebase Firestore.

         |
         v

-Push to development
+Push to development branch.

         |
         v